 Obesity and Mental Health (Part 2) considers the psychologist’s or psychiatrist’s role in a multi-disciplinary approach to management of obesity, in the understanding that obesity is an illness which affects and is affected by mental health.
 The evidence from a move away from a 'gatekeeper role' is considered, and the psychological factors which might increase either physical or psychological risk from bariatric surgery is explored, clarifying how these might be reduced or mitigated by intelligent psychological involvement, integrated working across services and appropriate liaison and onward referral to specialist mental health services where indicated.
 Eating disorders, alcohol use disorder and suicide and self-harm post operatively are explored in more detail.
 The evidence base for psychological interventions to support good outcomes after bariatric surgery is presented.

 The modules are authored by two UK-based experts: Dr Samantha Scholtz, a consultant psychiatrist who specialises in the management of obesity and related disorders as well as the preparation of patients for metabolic surgery, and Dr Denise Ratcliffe, a consultant clinical psychologist specialising in working with people pre- and post-bariatric surgery.

 You can enrol in both modules via the link below.
 The two modules are packaged together as one course, 'Obesity and Mental Health', and you will be able to access both modules once you have enrolled in this course.
-The modules are currently available in English, but will be made available in Spanish, French and Portuguese in the coming weeks.
+The modules are available in English, Spanish, French and Portuguese.